Mardi Himal Climb

 While trekking from Tipling to Somdang, climbers must cross Pangsang La Pass.
 This high mountain pass offers panoramic views of Ganesh Himal, Langtang range, and even Manaslu on clear days.
 It also serves as a great acclimatization point before reaching Paldor Base Camp.

-Pangsang La Pass is essential for anyone following the original Ruby Valley route, and it adds scenic and cultural value to the trek.
+Pangsang La Pass is essential for anyone following the original Ruby Valley route and adds scenic and cultural value to the trek.

 The journey to Paldor Peak shows many different landscapes in one trip.
 You will walk through: